Bug (1975 film): Production

 Bug was writer and producer William Castle's last film, released some two years before his death.
+Typical of Castle, the film used a distinctive promotional gimmick, in this case a million-dollar life insurance policy for the film's insect star, "Hercules" the cockroach.
+Castle originally pitched a gimmick of theatre seats rigged with mechanisms to simulate the sensation of crawling insects on patrons' legs, similar to his gimmick for The Tingler (1959).
+However, Paramount Pictures was skeptical of the proposal, only implementing it in a few theatres.

+Exterior filming took place on-location in Riverside, California, with the then-Mayor Ben H. Lewis (himself a former actor) making a cameo appearance as himself.
+The set used for the Parmiter house's interior was repurposed from the "Brady home" set from the sitcom The Brady Bunch, which had been cancelled before shooting began.
+The cockroach models were designed by Karoly Fogassy, a technical illustrator at the University of California, Riverside, while real cockroaches specially bred by a University entomologist were also used.

 Reception

 However, the sci-fi review site Moria was kinder to the movie, calling it Jeannot Szwarc's best film.
 It noted that the movie was better than expected, and the first part of the movie at least maintains scientific credibility.
 They also praised the lead actor's performance.

 Variety found the film static and lacking interest.
 TV Guide liked the music and found the technical credits good, but overall found the movie mediocre.Entertainment Weekly gave the film a C, while Leonard Maltin in his movie guide gave the movie two stars.
 The New York Times found the movie "sickening" and felt it deserved a harsher rating than PG.

-The film made just over eight million dollars worldwide.
+The film made just over $8 million worldwide.